jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FIXES

-- Sometimes, the sender email address isn’t automatically selected when replying to Opportunities.
+- Sometimes, the sender email address isn't automatically selected when replying to Opportunities.

 - Improved modal for ordering Google domains